DEFRA/aphw-ddi-portal/README.md

 # aphw-ddi-portal

-Web frontend to support registration of dangerous dog ownership.
+Web frontend to support the dangerous dog index.

 ## Prerequisites